alwintannn/dectech-ad-test-helper/README.md

 streamlit run app.py
 ```

-Some users may experience issue when importing `Shapely`.
+Some users may experience issues when importing `Shapely`.
 If that happens to you, the best way to fix it is to switch to `conda`:

 ```{sh}
 pip uninstall shapely
 conda install -c conda-forge shapely
 ```
+### Option 2: Run Docker image
 Alternatively, please check out the [Docker image](https://hub.docker.com/repository/docker/presstofan/dt-ad-test-helper).

+### Option 3: Access via Streamlit Share
+The app is temporarily available at [Streamlit Share]( https://share.streamlit.io/presstofan/dectech-ad-test-helper/app.py)